Social Security, Medicare, Medicaid and Welfare

 Where I stand on Medicare, Social Security, Medicaid and welfare programs

-Our mandatory spending programs are in danger of insolvency; in order to preserve them for current and future beneficiaries, we must reform them now: If Congress wants to avoid defaulting on federal health and retirement programs, it must adopt a program of gradual adjustment now—one that frees the nation from our debt crisis, strengthens its health and retirement safety net, protects those in or near retirement from any disruptions in their benefits, and supports robust economic growth and job creation.
-The FY13 Republican Budget that I helped to create outlines exactly what we in Congress can do to achieve these goals.
+- Our mandatory spending programs are in danger of insolvency; in order to preserve them for current and future beneficiaries, we must reform them now: If Congress wants to avoid defaulting on federal health and retirement programs, it must adopt a program of gradual adjustment now—one that frees the nation from our debt crisis, strengthens its health and retirement safety net, protects those in or near retirement from any disruptions in their benefits, and supports robust economic growth and job creation.
+The FY14 Republican Budget outlines exactly what we in Congress can do to achieve these goals.
+As a former Member of the House Budget Committee, I helped create the Republican Budget that outlines exactly what we in Congress can do to achieve these goals.

 - We must ensure the solvency of Social Security to guarantee income security for our nation’s seniors: If the Social Security Trust Fund is exhausted as expected by 2036, seniors will not be able to enjoy the retirement arrangements around which they have organized their lives.
 Nor will the next generation of seniors be able to plan for their own retirement with confidence.
 The good news is that Social Security only needs minor changes to its formulas in order to stay solvent.
 I support working with the President and Congress to make those necessary adjustments to the program to ensure that it is available for our children and grandchildren.